repoeli/smart-account/summaryy/Task_Complete_Reports.md

   - UI 1:1 guard: on `ReceiptDetailPage` the “Create Transaction” button is disabled if `/transactions/?receipt_id=<id>&limit=1` returns an item; shows “Already converted”.
 No DB constraint yet.
   - [US-008][US-009] Polish: totals banner always renders (zeros fallback) to avoid layout shift, quick filter chips with remove/clear-all, clearer empty state (“No results for selected filters”).
   - [US-005] Added quick deep-link from Transactions rows to “Open OCR Results” when a `receipt_id` exists.
+  - [US-008][US-009] Added Delete action with confirmation and optimistic update; rollback on error.
+  - [US-008][US-009] Added “Duplicate to new” modal to quickly create a new transaction prefilled from an existing row.

 #### Frontend changes (Dashboard)
 - `frontend/src/pages/DashboardPage.tsx`